Johnny Herbert: Ford Escort Celebrity Race

 In October 1987, Herbert took part in a Ford Escort Celebrity race at Brands Hatch, sharing with Bobby Gee.
-They finished 3rd.
+They finished third.

 Formula 3000

 Herbert suffered career-threatening injuries in 1988, as a then championship hopeful in International Formula 3000 when he was caught up in a major accident at Brands Hatch, when Gregor Foitek nudged the side of his vehicle at Pilgrim's Drop, causing Herbert to slam into the wall head-on, then bounce across the track and slam head on again into the opposite barrier, sustaining severe ankle and foot injuries after yet more multiple collisions with the barriers.
 The threat of amputation loomed but it eventually passed after multiple surgeries and months of physiotherapy, though the extent of Herbert's injuries would permanently hinder his mobility, leaving him unable to run and forcing him to change his driving style.

 Despite his immobility, Herbert returned to racing at the beginning of 1989 in Formula 1, scoring points on his debut at the Brazilian Grand Prix in Rio de Janeiro driving for the Benetton team, then managed by his long-time mentor and friend Peter Collins.
 Herbert finished fourth in Brazil, only 10.5 seconds behind the race winning Ferrari of Nigel Mansell and only 1.1 seconds behind the third placed March-Judd of Maurício Gugelmin and only 2.6 seconds behind the second placed McLaren-Honda of then double World Champion Alain Prost.
-Herbert's teammate, the highly rated Italian Alessandro Nannini, finished in sixh place, 7.7 seconds behind Herbert.
+Herbert's teammate, the highly rated Italian Alessandro Nannini, finished in sixth place, 7.7 seconds behind Herbert.

 Herbert driving for Lotus at the 1994 British Grand Prix.
 He finished eleventh.

-However, Herbert's performances could not keep up to that standard (he reportedly found it hard to press the brake pedal, which adversely affected his lap times), and with the Benetton team under new management (with Flavio Briatore) he was dropped after failing to qualify for the Canadian Grand Prix (after having finished 5th in the previous round in Phoenix) and was replaced by McLaren's test driver Emanuele Pirro.
+However, Herbert's performances could not keep up to that standard (he reportedly found it hard to press the brake pedal, which adversely affected his lap times), and with the Benetton team under new management (with Flavio Briatore) he was dropped after failing to qualify for the Canadian Grand Prix (after having finished fifth in the previous round in Phoenix) and was replaced by McLaren's test driver Emanuele Pirro.
 Herbert returned to Formula 3000, this time in the highly regarded Japanese series.
 It was not long before he received another call from Formula One, this time with Tyrrell.
 From 1990 to 2000, Herbert was a fixture in Formula One, switching to the dwindling Lotus team, now managed by Peter Collins.
 His first race for the Norfolk-based team came at the 1990 Japanese Grand Prix after Martin Donnelly suffered a career-ending crash in Jerez.